oracle-livelabs/oci-migration/ebs-move-improve/deploy/deploy.md

 ## Task 3: Log in to Oracle E-Business Suite Cloud Manager

-Before logging into the Oracle E-Business Suite Cloud Manager web application, you need to add the **hostname** in the Login URL to your local computer hosts file.
+Before logging into the EBS Cloud Manager web application, you need to add the **hostname** in the login URL to your local computer hosts file.

 Follow the instructions below to perform this configuration: